 Keep this leaflet with the medicine.
 You may need to read it again.

 What Cyproterone Sandoz is used for

-It works by blocking androgens (e.g. testosterone), which are natural male sex hormones.
-Androgens are also produced, to a slight extent, in females.
+Androgens such as testosterone are natural male sex hormones which are also produced, to a slight extent, in females.

 In women, androgens may increase hair growth, loss of scalp hair and secretion of oil from the sweat glands.
 By blocking these hormones, Cyproterone Sandoz may slow or stop excessive hairiness, loss of scalp hair, acne, oily skin and dandruff.